Horocyclic trajectories in hyperbolic solenoidal surfaces of finite type: Minimal sets over closed horocycles with small and large period

 endowed with the natural distance $\mathbf{d}$.
 (We still use the notation $\Gamma_0=\Gamma$.)
 Then, for any $\varepsilon>0$, any compact subset $K$ of $\Gamma\backslash \PSL$ which contains a ball of radius greater than $\varepsilon$, and any minimal $h_s$-invariant set $\M\subset \Y$, there exists $T\in \R$ such that, for all $t<T$, $g_t(\M)$ is $\varepsilon$-dense in $\K=\pi^{-1}(K)$. \end{lemma}

 Let us first see that the analogue of this lemma is known in the case of a surface, since our result relies on this fact.

 \begin{remark} As a consequence of Sarnak's theorem \cite{Sarnak1981}, the following is true. \emph{Let $S$ be a non-compact hyperbolic surface of finite area, $K$ a compact subset of $T^1S$ and $H$ a closed horocyclic orbit in $T^1S$.
-Then, for any $\varepsilon>0$, there exists $T\in\R$ such that for all $t<T$ the closed horocyclic orbit $g_t(H)$ is $\varepsilon$-dense in $K$.}
+Then, for any $\varepsilon>0$, there exists $T\in\R$ such that for all $t<T$ the closed horocyclic orbit $g_t(H)$ is $\varepsilon$-dense in $K$.} However, Sarnak's powerful result does not seem to be essential and there should be an alternative proof of Theorem~\ref{thm:3} using only topological properties of the geodesic and horocycle flows.